 The County has an adopted policy (County Board file number 03-263) limiting the amount of corporate purpose bonds issued to finance capital improvement projects.
-Under this policy, corporate purpose bond issuance is limited to an increase of no more than 3% over the preceding year's adopted bond amount.2
+Under this policy, corporate purpose bond issuance is limited to an increase of no more than 3% over the preceding year's adopted bond amount.

 In general, the total bond-eligible projects submitted during the annual departmental capital request phase is significantly higher than the County's available Bond financing.
-Since 2015, 54% of requested projects funding needs (on average) can be met, leaving a gap of about \$36.6 million.
-Just over 64% of requested project funding has been adopted (on average) in the same time period, leaving a shortfall of approximately \$28.5 million.
+Since 2015, approximately 59% of requested project funding needs can be met, leaving a gap of about \$30.1 million when comparing requests to the annual bond limit.
+Just under 61% of requested project funding has been adopted in the same time period, leaving a shortfall of approximately \$28.8 million.
+Since 2015, the median number of requested projects that get adopted is approximately 52%.